Kord-Extensions/kord-extensions/docs/docs/index.md

     annotation-based autowire system for getting things registered.

     In contrast, Kord Extensions provides a less magical approach that is more closely tied to object-oriented programming, and may be more suitable for embedding into other applications.
+In addition, it provides many useful utilities and niceties that make working with Kord a breeze.
 At the end of the day, though, the choice is yours - both approaches have pros and cons, and it's worth checking both out to see what you like better!